pocc/pcapgraph/docs/generating_pcaps.rst

 ``pcapgraph --generate-pcaps --int <interface-name>``

-.. warning:: On unix-like systems, wireshark will prompt you during
+.. warning:: On unix-like systems, Wireshark will prompt you during
              installation to allow/disallow unprivileged users to take packet captures.
 If you have disallowed unprivileged users, you may need to use ``sudo`` to capture generated traffic.